cuzy-app/external-websites/docs/README.md

 #### If multiple websites in the same space

 It is possible to have several websites of the same external website in the same space.
-In this case, Humhub addons are shared with the websites and the Humhub addons will be related to the website having the smaller `sort_order`.
+In this case, HumHub addons are shared with the websites and the HumHub addons will be related to the website having the smaller `sort_order`.

 #### Archiving content